User Tools

 Camera control system

 Acquisition camera is connected to pwi1m via USB.
-PWI4 has the capability to connect to an ASCOM camera, and this is needed for doing pointing models
+PWI4 has the capability to connect to an ASCOM camera, and this is needed for doing pointing models.

 Observatory control system